tupl-tufts/rdl/README.md

 ## Bottom Type (%bot)

 RDL also includes a special *bottom* type `%bot` that is a subtype of any type, including any class and any singleton types.
 In static type checking, the type `%bot` is given to so-called *void value expressions*, which are `return`, `break`, `next`, `redo`, and `retry` (notice that these expressions perform jumps rather than producing a value, hence they can be treated as having an arbitrary type).
 No Ruby objects have type `%bot`.

+## Non-null Type

+Types can be prefixed with `!` to indicate the associated value is not `nil`.
+For example:

+`type :x=, '(!Fixnum) -> !Fixnum'  # x's argument must not be nil`

+**Warning:** This is simply *documentation* of non-nullness, and **is not checked** by the static type checker.
+The contract checker might or might not enforce non-nullness.
+(For those who are curious: RDL has this annotation because it seems useful for descriptive purposes.
+However, it's quite challenging to build a practical analysis that enforces non-nilness without reporting too many false positives.)

 # Static Type Checking